Andean Amazon Research Institute

 The AARI maintains the following fundamental objectives:

 emphasis on the upper Amazonian watersheds of the Cordillera Real in Ecuador.

 researchers, the public, and non-government conservation organizations the

 carried out by FCT and other conservation organizations, and work to scale up

-Create an international network of tropical mountain researchers.
+4. Create an international network of tropical mountain researchers.

 Floral inventories have included montane forest trees and ferns.
-Various studies have helped define species adequate for silvopastoral initiatives, and researchers have carried out various time series studies of vegetation change in the Nudo del Azuay and Sangay National Park.
+Various studies have helped define target species for silvopastoral initiatives, and researchers have carried out various time series studies of vegetation change in the Nudo del Azuay and Sangay National Park.

 AARI offers to researchers from Ecuador and abroad an array of services:

-An office in Cuenca with Internet access, a physical library, digital map library, conference space, secretarial support, and GIS capabilities.
+1. An office in Cuenca with Internet access, a physical library, digital map library, conference space, secretarial support, and GIS capabilities.

-Standing and potential cooperative agreements with local universities and institutions, among them the Universidad Politécnica Salesiana, University of Cuenca, University of Azuay, ETAPA (the local water company, responsible for the operation of Cajas National Park), FONAPA (the local watershed management trust) and HidroAzogues (a governmental hydroelectric production company).
+3. Standing and potential cooperative agreements with local universities and institutions, among them the Universidad Politécnica Salesiana, University of Cuenca, University of Azuay, ETAPA (the local water company, responsible for the operation of Cajas National Park), FONAPA (the local watershed management trust) and HidroAzogues (a governmental hydroelectric production company).
 Other agreements can be fashioned as required by researchers.

-Working relationships with other conservation organizations in southern Ecuador and throughout the country, and with the Ministry of the Environment and Sangay National Park, located in the Cordillera Real.
+4. Working relationships with other conservation organizations in southern Ecuador and throughout the country, and with the Ministry of the Environment and Sangay National Park, located in the Cordillera Real.

-An array of scientists who have worked in the Nudo del Azuay (including FCT’s Research Team) and from whose experience valuable insights into new research projects can be gained, and relationships forged with local scientists.
+5. Access to an array of scientists who have worked in the Nudo del Azuay (including FCT’s Research Team) and from whose experience valuable insights into new research projects can be gained, and relationships forged with local scientists.

-An intimate knowledge of the Cordillera Real, and the ability to meet the logistical and administrative needs of researchers.
+6. An intimate knowledge of the Cordillera Real, and the ability to meet the logistical and administrative needs of researchers.